Sciatica Diagnosis & Treatment Options

 What Are The Treatment Options For Sciatica?

-Most cases of herniated disc do not require surgery.
+Most herniated disc cases do not require surgery.
 Clinical research suggests that the pain associated with a herniated disc often subsides without surgical intervention within 4-6 months.
-If any or all of these symptoms are present you should seek a professional medical opinion quickly.
+If any or all of these symptoms are present, you should seek a professional medical opinion quickly.

 - Medications: muscle relaxers, non-steroidal anti-inflammatory drugs (NSAIDS) and on rare occasions with extreme pain, narcotic medications

 - Heat/cold Therapy: alternating during the first 24-48 hours.

 - Physical Therapy: exercise, stretching, massage, and strengthening

 - Epidural Steroid Injections: are used two-fold, first to relieve inflammation of the affected exiting spinal nerve and secondly, used as a diagnostic tool to confirm the affected level at which the pain originates.

 Once conservative measures have been exhausted, and the patient is still in considerable pain after 6 months, then a least invasive procedure may be recommended, including endoscopic surgery for sciatica pain.
 The following procedures has shown good results in minimizing in most cases and alleviating pain altogether in some cases: